MaibornWolff/codecharta/gh-pages/_posts/how-to/2020-08-17-fixate-folders-with-a-custom-cc-json.md

 The [Squarified-Tree-Map-Algorithm](https://www.win.tue.nl/~vanwijk/stm.pdf) generates a layout for the visualized map.
 The layout varies depending on the area of each node.
 Adding a new file to a folder might increase the area of the parent folder, so that the algorithm decides that the parent-folder needs to be relocated.
+Thus, folders may not be located at the same position anymore as before.
 Another way to follow this problem is by changing the area-metric.
-Notice, that most folders will not be located at the same position as before.

 # Fixate folders